ElectroBlocks/docs/docs/lessons/blink.md

 <iframe width="90%" height="700" src="https://www.youtube.com/embed/MvAc5SSh3qY?rel=0"  frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Video

+<iframe width="90%" height="700" src="https://www.youtube.com/embed/BoCXdEJlM2E?rel=0"  frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Components

 ### Led

+Led stands for light-emitting diode.
+A diode is an electronic component that allows electricity to flow one way.

-The led stands for light emitting diode.
-The important thing to note are the wires connected to it.
-The long wire is positive and the short wire is negative.
+The important thing to note is the wires connected to it.
+The long wire is positive, and the short wire is negative.
 When you pass electricity through it, it will emit light.

 ![Led](../assets/blink/led.jpg)

 ### Resistor

-The resistor is used to decrease the amount of electrons flowing through the wire.
-The strength of the resistor is marked by the colored bands.
+Resistors are used to decrease the number of electrons flowing through the wire.
+The colored bands mark the strength of the resistor.
 You can use the [calculator](https://www.allaboutcircuits.com/tools/resistor-color-code-calculator/) to learn more.

 ![Resistor](../assets/blink/resistor.jpg)

 ### Breadboard

-The breadboard is used to create / prototype electronic projects without gluing the wires together with metal.
-It does this by allowing wires to share electricity that are plugged into it.
-See the picture below.
+The breadboard is used to prototype electronic projects without gluing the wires together with metal.
+It does this by allowing wires to share electricity that is plugged into it.

 The green lines represent how which pins share electricity.
-In the middle of the board pins connectted up and down share electricity.
-On the side of the board pins are connected side to side.
+In the middle of the board, pins connected up and down share electricity.
+On the side of the board, pins are connected side to side.

 ![breadboard](../assets/blink/breadboard.jpg)